MiniBlister/platinum-weather-card/README.md

 # Installation

+The original Platinum Weather Card supports installation using HACS.
+It actually discourages manual installation "Due to the complexities of the card (icons/split code for performance)".
+The original card also exists within the HACS Store making its installation even more convenient.  </br>

-Different from the original Platinum Weather Card (which is included by default within the HACS store), this plugin can still use HACS, but one needs to configure HACS for this particular repository.
-To install card from HACS (note that it requires HACS 1.26.0 or greater), configure.
+This "forked version" can also use HACS, but one needs to configure HACS for this particular forked repository.
+- Go to the HACS "Front End" page and click on the upper-right 3-dots, and then click on "Custom Repositories".
+For "Repository", paste ```https://github.com/tommyjlong/platinum-weather-card ```, and choose `Lovelace` for the Category.
+Hit ADD.
+- Back in the HACS "Front End" page, click on "+ EXPLORE AND DOWNLOAD REPOSITORIES".
+Then do a search for "Platinum Weather Card".
+- :warning: THERE WILL BE TWO IDENTICAL Platinum Weather Card ENTRIES showing up.
+The top one is the original version that comes in the HACS store, the one below it is this "forked version".
+Click on the below entry.
+- A page should appear showing the README and the author showing up in the upper left hand corner (make sure it shows `tommyjlong` otherwise this is the incorrect repository).
+On this page it should allow you to DOWNLOAD this card.

 After installing the card you can add as many instances of the card on the dashboard as you desire.
-Due to the complexities of the card (icons/split code for performance) it is not recommended you do a manual install (also you don't get automatic updates offered, please use HACS!).
-- Go to the HACS Settings, and under ADD CUSTOM RESPOSITORY, paste ```https://github.com/tommyjlong/platinum-weather-card ```, and chose ```Plugin``` for the Category.
-Hit save, and a new entry titled **[plugin] tommyjlong/platinum-weather-card** should be created under CUSTOM REPOSITORY.
-- Click on the new entry and a page should appear which will allow you to install this card.
-- Make a note of the instructions at the very bottom of the HACS installation page for adding the url and type to the lovelace configuration.

 # Getting Started

 You MUST have already configured a weather integration to provide data for the card to use.
 As with all cards they only visualise data from backend entities.
 There are numerous weather integrations available in both the core and HACS.
 You will need to find one that is best suited to your location (some countries have multiple options with varying degrees of accuracy).
 In this "forked version", for forecasts data, the card currently only supports the configuration of one weather integration.
 It is possible to use additional weather integrations for forecasts but to do so will require the use of template sensors to extract what you need.